 Best Window Treatments For Home Theaters And Media Rooms In Jacksonville04/17/2019Trevis Bruce For many people in Jacksonville, the home theater or media room is more than a specialty room, but one of the most inclusive rooms in the house.
 Your large 4K television is the point of interest in the room.
 The state-of-the-art speakers covers you in dramatic scores and exciting sound effects.
 Now, it’s time to install the perfect window treatments for your home theater or media room experience.
 Your media room may be part of a family room, but you should get the most from your TV.
 Of course, you need a window treatment that will adequately block out light, so that you don’t get glare on your screen.
 It’s also nice if your coverings could completely dampen outside sound.
 As an added bonus, your coverings should keep some style even when your movies aren’t playing.
 So what are the best window treatments for a home theater or media room?
 Your Window Treatments Should Make The Room Dark When you watch TV in a home theater or media room, you want the room as dark as possible.
 You may want to start with shades that shut out all outside light.
 Opaque cellular shades, roller shades or Roman shades will block out the sun.
 And as the shades cover the full window, you can make the room as black as you need, even to a point where the only brightness will derive from your television.
-However, as completely as cellular shades are at obscuring the sun, they won’t direct sunlight around the room.
+However, while a cellular shade will make your room movie theater dark, they may not adequately direct outside light when a show isn’t being watched.
 If you need the option to direct light as well, you may want to consider plantation shutters.
 Shutters have the ability to completely block out outside light when the louvers are shut.
 However, sometimes you might want some natural light, so the room doesn’t seem so claustrophobic.
 With these window treatments, you can let just a bit of light in, so that people can visit after the film.
 Your Window Treatments Should Hinder Sound While ensuring that your home theater or media room has plenty of darkness is priority number one, don’t forget about the influence of sound.
 Outside noise, such as kids horsing around in the yard or a neighbor dog barking, can disturb you from what you are watching.
 Sounds from your films and TV programs should also be protected, as your program’s sound can become muffled when it hits your window’s glass panes.
 Cellular shades can keep the room dark, but they usually are a bit slim to adequately block out sounds.
 Blinds can have the same issues as they are usually loose around the sides.
-Drapes and curtains might block outside noise, but might also muffle your show’s sound and hinder you from enjoying a true surround-sound experience.
+Drapes and curtains might block outside noise, but might also muffle your show’s sound and prevent you from enjoying a true surround-sound experience.
 Plantation shutters, as designed, can keep outside noise out and keep your shows sounding nice.
 If your neighborhood is generally quiet, any plantation shutter probably will fit your needs.
 Then again if you live in a community that has more ambient noise, like in a child-friendly area or on a busy street, you should use a heavier faux wood shutter.
 No matter what shutter you choose, make sure you arrange your surround sound after you install window treatments so that you a full experience from your speakers.
 The More Uses Of Your Media Room, The More Functional The Window Treatment photo courtesy of Kathy at The Daily Nest As bigger screen televisions become in vogue, media rooms have begun to be seen as a multipurpose room.
 Used for more than movies and television, media rooms are also a room for gaming, watching sports, and general entertaining.
 If you use your room for more than one purpose, you will want a functional window treatment that looks great when it’s the room is being used for other purposes.
 When a cellular or roman shade is up, they almost disappear.
 This leaves your windows bare enough , like the window treatment doesn’t exist, and you lose privacy or style.
 Plantation shutters let your room be seen as a multi-purpose space, and not only as a home theater.
 And since you can adjust each one to direct as much light as you want, you can set aside a side couch where friends or family can talk or read.
 The rest of the group can then not be disturbed on the couch catching the double feature .
 Which Window Treatment For Your Home Theater Or Media Room Will You Choose?
 If your home theater or media room doesn’t have a lot of outside windows, then you may want to opt for a cellular, roman or roller shade.
 If you have a general use media room, then plantation shutters could be best.
 Any way you go, your Sunburst representative can help you out.
 Call 904-289-1663 today to schedule your in-home consultation.